 The Nexplanon device is statistically one of the most effective birth control methods out of all the birth control methods.
-The Nexplanon is a soft plastic device measuring only a few centimeters that can be placed on the inside of the arm to prevent unplanned pregnancies.
+The Nexplanon is a soft plastic device measuring only a few centimeters that your doctor can place on the inside of the arm to prevent unplanned pregnancies.
 The Nexplanon has been around for several years, establishing its safety profile and benefit.